codeski/eagle-artillery-activation-calculator/README.md

 # README

 ## Eagle Artillery Activation Calculator
 "Eagle Artillery Activation Calculator" is a single page application written using React Hooks and Redux library framework.
 The Eagle Artillery is a special defence created in the Clash of Clans game.
 It activates after a certain amount of offensive troops, spells and/or heros are deployed.
-This app allows one to easily plan a strategic attack while having the foreknowledge of exactly when this potentially devastating defense will activate.
+This app allows one to easily plan a strategic attack while having knowing exactly when this potentially devastating defense will activate.

 ## Installation
 ```